 I picked an island explorer tour, which was a whistle-stop tour of the island.
 I picked this one as I’ve never been to Curaçao, so wanted to see as much as possible.
 It also finished around 2pm, giving me a couple of hours to explore Willemstad.

 The tour started with snorkelling with turtles at Playa Grandi on the northwest of the island.
 What a way to introduce the group to the island!
 Perfectly crystal-clear waters and some epic shots.
 After that we went to the caves and viewpoint of Shete Boka Park, followed by Playa Kenepa; one of many stunning beaches on the West Coast.
 Our final stop was to see the wild flamingos at Saliña Jan Kok.
-That really was a wonderful way to finish the tour.
+That really was a wonderful way to finish the day out.

 Other shore experiences I was considering were the Hato Caves and beach and the Ultimate Island Experience.
 There aren’t any beaches within walking distance of the port, and I really recommend seeing the flamingos in the wild as that’s something quite unique to Curaçao.